 Table 1-

 The field was ploughed thoroughly to obtain a fine tilth, and plots were laid out according to the experimental treatments.
 The field was irrigated prior to seed dibbling and subsequently irrigated once a week.
 Soaked seeds were sown in a well-prepared seedbed at a depth of 1 cm.
 A spacing of 250 cm between rows and 50 cm between plants was maintained.
 Before sowing, farmyard manure was applied as a basal dose at the recommended rate of 20–25 tonnes per hectare.
-The recommended fertilizer dose of NPK was 60:50:80 kg/ha.
+The recommended NPK fertilizer dose was 60:50:80 kg/ha.
 Nitrogen was applied in three equal splits: at sowing, 25 days after sowing and at the flower initiation stage (45 days after sowing).
 The entire dose of phosphorus and potash was applied as a basal application at the time of the final ploughing.
-Recommended cultural and plant protection measures were followed equally in all the plots when required.
+Recommended cultural and plant protection measures were equally followed in all plots when required.
 Weather conditions during both the years of study were almost the same (Table 2).

-Table 2: Meteorological data for 2022, 2023 and 2024 bottle gourd growing seasons
+Table 2: Meteorological data for 2022, 2023, and 2024 bottle gourd growing seasons